Feb 05, 2021

 If your content offers value to the reader and you need support to grow your website, you can politely ask for donations.
 Not every reader will donate, but if you have enough traffic, you might earn enough to fully sustain your website and make some money on the side.

 Add the buttons as widgets and place them anywhere you like.
 Make sure the readers can find them easily.

 5. Selling Your Own Products or Services

-So how to monetize a website via ecommerce:
+How to monetize a website via eCommerce:

 - Set your niche.